webrecorder/browsertrix/frontend/docs/docs/user-guide/public-collections-gallery.md

 ## Disable Public Collections Gallery

-To disable the shareable link to the public collections gallery, toggle _Enable public collections gallery_ off from org **Settings**.
+To disable the shareable link to the public collections gallery, toggle _Enable public collections gallery_ off from [org settings](org-settings.md).

 The gallery will still be available for logged-in org members to preview, but the page will no longer be visible to the public.
 Public collections will be treated the same as _Unlisted_ when the public gallery is turned off.